sky-uk/cassandra-operator/.github/ISSUE_TEMPLATE/idea.md

 ---
-name: Feature request
+name: Idea
 about: Suggest an idea for this project
+title: ''
+labels: small-idea
+assignees: ''

 ---

-### Is your feature request related to a problem?
-Please describe
+## NOTE: Please assign this issue to "Planning" project

+## Describe Motivation
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of driving factors behind this idea covering its benefits

-### Describe the solution you'd like
+### Describe Requirements
 A clear and concise description of what you want to happen.

 ### Describe alternatives you've considered